RMPlib/RMPlib/README.md

 _RMPlib_ contains synthetic and real-world benchmark instances.

-Currently a benchmark for two-level role mining is created, which contains instances created from a two-level role structure.
+Currently a benchmark for two-level role mining is in preparation, which contains instances created from a two-level role structure.
 It will be available soon.

 The provision of further benchmark instances, preferably taken from real-worls use cases, or instances covering other variants of RMP is strongly encouraged.